Chaithanya013/Safe_Code_Executor/readme.md

 # 12. Internal Design

 This section explains the **architecture**, **design decisions**, and **internal workflow** of the Safe Code Executor system.
 It describes how Python/Node.js code is processed, validated, executed inside Docker, and how output/error responses are generated.

-This section is critical for demonstrating understanding of secure sandbox design.

 ---